I saw this original style onewheel years ago, I lost all info and only have this one image left.

 I always plug in the battery outside after a repair.

 Maybe look for a working Pint controller circuit board instead.
-Sorry.
+Sorry. -

-RE: Pint controller repair
+RE: Pint controller repairposted in Repair

 @aiden1983 Do you mean there's still a short between the source and drain with all the mosfets removed?